When you register for the SAT test, you will be asked to provide the following:

 Check this College Board list of acceptable IDs for the SAT test.

 Take Note Of These SAT Registration Requirements:

+There are two ways to register for the SAT: online and through mail.
 When registering online or on paper, make sure that you are supplying your full legal name.
 The same name that you have entered on your registration will be specified on your Admission Ticket and displayed on the test-takers’ roster.
-Consider that it is your responsibility to ensure that the name that you have signified in your registration is in accordance with what is indicated in the photo ID that you will present.
-Otherwise, you’re going to be denied entrance to the test center.
+If your registration details are not the same as the details on your photo ID, you won’t be able to take the test.

 Candidates From All Around The World Take The SAT Test

 Students in and outside the US take the SAT in the hopes of gaining admission to colleges and universities across the nation.
 Here’s what you need to know: